 - Talk To Witnesses: Again, this depends on how badly you have been injured.
 If reasonably possible, try to interview all witnesses and record their comments either at the scene of the accident or as soon as as possible.
 Memories quickly fade; get as much information as you can immediately following the motorcycle crash.

-- Contact Our Motorcycle Accident Injury Attorneys: In a time where it seems like everyone is against you, you’re going to want a team of highy-qualified motorcycle accident injury attorneys on your side.
+- Contact Our Motorcycle Accident Lawyers: In a time where it seems like everyone is against you, you’re going to want a team of highy-qualified motorcycle accident lawyers on your side.

-An insurance adjuster will tell you that you don’t need a lawyer, and while in theory, this is correct, in practice it is a huge mistake to try to negotiate a settlement on your own.
+An insurance adjuster will tell you that you don’t need to hire a motorcycle accident lawyer.
+While this is correct in theory, in practice it is a huge mistake to try to negotiate a settlement on your own.
 Most people have no idea the value of their case—and the adjuster will be quick to take advantage.
 As a motorcycle accident victim, you will probably not receive a fair settlement without a battle.
-You will need a skillful and aggressive attorney to make sure that you are adequately compensated for all of your accident-related damages.
+You will need a skillful and aggressive attorney to ensure that you receive adequate compensation for all of your accident-related damages.

-- Lost Wages: Motorcycle accident victims can claim compensation for wages they could have earned if the accidents hadn’t taken place.
-Victims can recover compensation for the period of time they had to be away from work to recover.
+Motorcycle accident victims can claim compensation for wages they could have earned if the accidents hadn’t taken place.
+Further, victims can recover compensation for the period of time they had to be away from work to recover.

-- Pain and Suffering: As motorcyclists may not be offered PIP insurance, they may file a lawsuit to claim compensation to combat their pain and suffering after the accident.
-To determine whether the victim requires compensation, factors such as the nature of the injury, along with the duration and extent of pain, will be considered.
+As motorcyclists may not be offered PIP insurance, they may file a lawsuit to claim compensation to combat their pain and suffering after the accident.
+To determine whether the victim requires compensation, courts will consider factors such as the nature of the injury, along with the duration and extent of pain.

-- Loss of Consortium: The surviving spouse may be awarded compensation for the loss of services, assistance, aid, society, and companionship of his or her loved one in the case of a wrongful death caused by a motorcycle accident.
-Surviving parents may be awarded compensation for the loss of love, affection and companionship of their minor children as a result of their wrongful death.
-Likewise, minor children may be awarded compensation for the loss of services, assistance, aid, society and companionship of their parents as a result of their wrongful death.
+The surviving spouse may receive compensation for the loss of services, assistance, aid, society, and companionship of his or her loved one in the case of a wrongful death caused by a motorcycle accident.
+Surviving parents may receive compensation for the loss of love, affection and companionship of their minor children as a result of their wrongful death.
+Likewise, minor children may receive compensation for the loss of services, assistance, aid, society and companionship of their parents as a result of their wrongful death.

 How A Motorcycle Accident Lawyer At Carlson Law Firm Can Help

-We are a full-service personal injury law firm offering personalized attention and exceptional client service combined with aggressive legal representation to provide help to motorcycle accident victims throughout Texas and across the nation.
+We are a full-service personal injury law firm offering personalized attention and exceptional client service.
+In addition, we offer aggressive legal representation to provide help to motorcycle accident victims throughout Texas and across the nation.
 In addition, if you lost a loved one in a motorcycle crash, we can help you file a wrongful death claim.

 At The Carlson Law Firm, we have made it our goal to effectively help clients through their specific and individual circumstances involving motorcycle accident injuries.
-A Motorcycle Injury Attorney from our firm can pursue just compensation for your injuries.
-A Motorcycle Accident Lawyer is available to assist you 24/7.
-If you or someone you love has been injured in a motorcycle accident, contact us today for a free initial case evaluation with a Motorcycle Accident Lawyer.
-Don’t suffer from your bike crash injuries alone
+A motorcycle injury attorney from our firm can pursue just compensation for your injuries.
+A motorcycle accident lawyer is available to assist you 24/7.
+If you or someone you love has been injured in a motorcycle accident, contact us today for a free initial case evaluation with a motorcycle accident lawyer.
+Don’t suffer from your motorcycle injuries alone

 We care, we can help.